mehdimerbah/WES/README.md

 We have a single warning regarding the ReadGroup information as we had not specified the sequencing platform (Illumina) information in the alignment step.
 This could be easily corrected later on.

 **Sorting the bam file**
+It is important to sort the bam file.
+First the read alignments are sorted by the reference sequence name (RNAME) field using the reference sequence dictionary.
+These are then sorted according to mapping position

 ```
 java -jar /home/mohamed.mehdi/picard/build/libs/picard.jar SortSam -INPUT 392_aln.bam -OUTPUT 392_aligned_sorted.bam -SORT_ORDER coordinate